 - 1. Cat must be owned by exhibitor or exhibitor's family and in the exhibitor's possession by April 1 of current year. - 2.
 Exhibitor must train and care for their cat exhibit. - 3.
 Exhibitors shall exhibit no more than two cat/kitten. - 4.
 Cats are required to be brought to the fair in a carrier suitable for their size on judging day.
 If exhibitor will be at the fairgrounds for judging in other departments, or will be setting up other areas it is suggested that you bring a small litter box and a bigger cage with a cover. - Required vaccinations for all cats are rabies, RVRCP and feline leukemia.
-Exhibitor must show proof of vaccinations by noon on the day of show or you will not be allowed to show or keep your cat on the fairgrounds. - 6.
+Exhibitor must submit proof of vaccinations on or before July 1 to superintendent at emmarabine@gmail.com or to fair office, SCCAS, P.O.
+Box 325, Marysville, MI 48040, or drop a copy off at Fair Office or MSU Extension. - 6.
 All cats must have their nails clipped.
 (A safety factor for exhibitor and judge). - 7.
 Exhibitor attire should be neat and clean. - 8.
 Noticeably pregnant or nursing cats, and kittens under four months of age are ineligible for show. - 9.
 Female cats in season are eligible for show, but should be kept in a carrier away from the showring. - 10.
 Exhibitors must submit a 4x6 photo of themselves and their cat(s) for display in the still exhibit barn.